-History: Began life as a college of science and technology.
+History: Celebrating its 50th Anniversary in 2016 Bath began life as a college of science and technology in 1966.

 Address: The campus is based on Claverton Down, a hill 650ft above Bath.

-Ambience: Windswept, beautiful setting above Jane Austen's spa town.
-The University buildings are a mixture of 1960s architecture and contemporary design.
+Ambience: Windswept, beautiful setting above Jane Austen's spa city.
+The university buildings are a mixture of 1960s architecture and contemporary design.
 It has risen from almost nowhere to become one of the most successful universities in the UK.

 Transport links: An hour and a half from London by train, and 10 minutes from Bristol.
 M4 is 10 miles north and Bristol airport is 21 miles away.

-Bursaries: A wide range of scholarship, based on academic excellence, and bursaries, based on financial need, offered by the university.
-See the website for details.
+Bursaries: A wide range of scholarships based on academic excellence, and bursaries, based on financial need, are offered by the university.
+Click here for details.